JayFarei/new_repo_automation/README.md

 touche ~/.bashrc
 ```

-Edit bashrc ('atom ~/.bashrc') and include the link to the custom alias provided by this repository
+Edit bashrc (`atom ~/.bashrc`) and include the link to the custom alias provided by this repository

 ```
 ## Github repository automation